mehradi-github/ref-react-typeScript-vitest/content/Introduction.md

 # Introduction

-## What is This All About?

-Getting started is easy.
-But, over time, our code bases tend to grow unwieldy.
-Things that _should_ be easy all of a sudden _aren't_ anymore because we're not sure what will break if we make what would otherwise be a relatively simple change.
-In this course, we're going to look at strategies getting that complexity under control.

-This can happen for a number of reasons:

-- Maybe you've inherited an older codebase,
-- one that's been through some changes in product direction,
-- one that you're looking to migrate from an older framework,
-- or a brand new one that you'd like to get started on the right foot…

-This course will show you how to put together an infrastructure that will give you confidence when making changes—big or small.

-## Oh Wait — Who Even Am I?

-Alright, let's get this part out of the way:

-Hi!
-I'm [Steve](https://stevekinney.net) and I am the Head of Engineering, Frontend and Developer Tools, at [Temporal](https://temporal.io).
-Previously, I was the frontend architect at [Twilio](https://twillio.com) and [SendGrid](https://sendgrid.com) (and Temporal, actually).

-### Three Ingredients

 When I think about managing a large code base, I tend to think about it from three different perspectives:

 - Patterns (architecture)